 6. Lifetime annuity

 At about age 70, I plan to purchase a single premium income annuity (aka, lifetime annuity).
 This can make a lot of sense under certain scenarios but, essentially, it’s a bet on my life expectancy being above average.
-I’m targeting an annuity amount that, combined with my Social Security benefit, will cover almost all of my monthly spending (see #3).
-I recommend this to clients, when sensible, and as far as I can tell, few do it.
+I’m targeting an annuity amount that, combined with my Social Security benefit, will cover most of my monthly spending (see #3).
+I often recommend this to clients, and as far as I can tell, few do it.

 7. Insurance coverage

-For Medicare, I’ve opted for an Advantage plan with a $0 monthly premium but a high annual out-of-pocket maximum.
-It’s neither right nor wrong, but I’m trading off the benefit of lower monthly premiums for the risk of higher total annual spending if I consume a lot of health care.
+For Medicare, I opted for an Advantage plan with a $0 monthly premium but with co-pays and a high annual out-of-pocket maximum.
+It’s neither right nor wrong, but I’m trading off the benefit of no monthly premiums against the risk of higher total annual spending if I consume a lot of health care.

 8. Low-cost index funds

 I invest in stock and bond index funds with the lowest expense ratios, typically just a few basis points (a basis point is 1/100th of 1%).
-I stay away from individual stocks and bonds, expensive mutual funds, ETFs, crypto, metals, restaurant concepts, franchising opportunities, RobinHood day trading, etc.
+I stay away from individual stocks and bonds, expensive mutual funds, ETFs, crypto, metals, restaurants and franchise investment opportunities, RobinHood day trading, etc. It’s a simple strategy.
+(See #1.)

 9. Inflation bonds

-I rarely advise people to purchase TIPs as they’re complicated to understand and they’re unsuitable for a taxable account.
-I sometimes advise people to buy I-Bonds but they have their own limitations in terms of an arcane account set-up and a $10,000 per year contribution limit.
+I rarely advise people to purchase TIPs as they’re complicated to understand and they’re ill-suited for a taxable account.
+I used to advise people to buy I-Bonds but as they’re presently priced, I now tell people to cash in what they have left as they’re no longer a bargain.

 10. Asset allocation